searchisko/elasticsearch-river-remote/README.md

 * `documents` - list of documents with informations to be stored in search index.
 Unique identifier and 'last document update' timestamp must be present in data.
 Returned list MUST be ascending ordered by timestamp of last document update!
 * `total count` - total number of documents matching request search criteria (but response may contain only part of them).
 Use of this feature is optional, some bulk updates in remote system may be missed if not used (because pooling is based only on updated timestamp in this case).
 If used then remote system MUST handle `startAtIndex` request parameter.

+####Get Document Details
+This operation may be used by indexer to obtain details for one document.
+Is used when "List Documents" operation do not provide all informations necessary for indexing.
+This operation is called once for each item in list returned from "List Documents" call.
+Note that this type of indexing requires lots of remote system calls, so for performance it is better to return all necessary data directly in List Documents" response.

+Operation MUST accept and correctly handle these request parameters provided by indexer:

+* `documentId` - identifier of document obtained from item in list of documents from field named in `index/remote_field_document_id` (always provided by indexer)
+* `spaceKey` - space key document belongs to (always provided by indexer)

+Data returned from this call are stored into document structure under `detail` key, so you can map them into search index then.

 ###Remote system API clients
 You can use some clients provided by river to use distinct remote system access technology and protocols, or you can create a new one by implementing [`org.jboss.elasticsearch.river.remote.IRemoteSystemClient`](/src/main/java/org/jboss/elasticsearch/river/remote/IRemoteSystemClient.java) interface.